Boondi Raita (Chickpea Dumplings in Yogurt)

 Cucumber Raita (Cucumber in Yogurt)

-An Indian meal is not complete without a yogurt dish or plain yogurt.
-Yogurt is a great accompaniment to the spicy curries and serves as a palate soother.
-It completes the meal by providing protein and probiotics.
-Raita is basically yogurt or buttermilk mixed with a combination of fruits, nuts, vegetables, grains, herbs and seasonings. […]
+An Indian meal is never quite complete without a yogurt dish or plain yogurt on the side.
+Yogurt is the perfect accompaniment to spicy curries, soothing the palate while adding protein and probiotics.
+Raita is a versatile yogurt-based dish with various ingredients, including fruits, nuts, vegetables, grains, herbs, and seasonings.
+Some popular Raitas include Cucumber […]

 Rabri Malai Burfi (Baked Ricotta in Cream Sauce)